flare-foundation/docs/docs/technology/glossary.md

 Coston { #coston }
 : The name given to the Flare public test network launched in January 2022, in remembrance and celebration of a great inventor, Martha J. Coston (1826-1904).

+Cross-chain (or inter-ecosystem) interoperability { #cross_chain }
+: Communication between two or more disparate blockchain ecosystems that are technologically incompatible due to the lack of shared systems, protocols or code (e.g. Ethereum and Solana).

 DAO { #dao }
 : A Decentralized Autonomous Organization is an entity with no central authority.
 Its governance is mandated by rules encoded on a blockchain so it is tamper-proof.